'Cheer' star Jerry Harris accused of child sexual exploitation in new lawsuit - KRDO

 A spokesperson for Netflix had no comment.

-The United States All Star Federation, Varsity Spirit and Cheer Athletics are also named in the lawsuit.
+The United States All Star Federation (USASF), Varsity Spirit and Cheer Athletics are also named in the lawsuit.

 The lawsuit said Harris, now 21, was “a coach, trainer, mentor, representative, and agent” of the three companies, which “failed to implement reasonable safeguards” to prevent the alleged abuse.